 By affirming the district court’s ruling, the Ninth Circuit sent a clear message that businesses must follow common-law contract rules when creating TOUs and other agreements.
 The design of the defendant’s site and the placement of the link to the TOU did not give the plaintiff sufficient notice, the court held.
 The defendant failed to prove that the plaintiff knew or should have known about the arbitration clause.
 This sounds similar to a contract of adhesion, where one party to a contract presents unfavorable terms on a “take it or leave it” basis.
 The difference here is that there is no evidence that the plaintiff even knew the unfavorable terms existed.

 Business and commercial law attorney James G. Schwartz has represented Bay Area businesses and individuals for the past 38 years.
-To schedule a free and confidential consultation with a member of our team, contact us today online or at (925) 463-1073.
+To schedule an initial confidential consultation with a member of our team, contact us today online or at (925) 463-1073.